-Sometimes known as the Transvaal daisy, this is an easy to care for addition to any garden.
+Sometimes known as the Transvaal daisy, the Gerbera Daisy is an easy to care for addition to any garden.
 Gerbera Daisies will also happily grow in a container garden on a patio or window box.

 This guide will take you through everything you need to know about growing Gerbera Daisies and caring for Gerbera daisy plants.

-Bright and colorful, Gerbera Daisies are a popular addition to any garden or windowsill container collection.
+Bright and colorful, Gerbera Daisies come from South Africa and are a popular addition to any garden or windowsill container collection.

 Varieties of Gerbera Daisy

 There are a number of different gerbera daisy cultivars available.
 With a little research you will be able to grow Gerbera Daisies suitable to your environment as well as the bed or container you are growing in.

 Many gerbera daisy plants have been bred to enhance their color or the shape of their flower.
 You will find cultivars capable of producing single, double and multiple petaled flowers.

 One of the most popular varieties is Gerbera Apricot.
 A cut flower that thrives in full sun positions, these Gerbera Daisies produces attractive apricot flower petals with a golden center.